FerdinandJr/terraform_three_tier_architecture/README.md

-# Get Started with Terraform: Install and Create Your First Infrastructure
+# Terraform: Install and Create My First Infrastructure

 ## Install Terraform and AWS CLI in Windows